jourquin/CaliberHPG336DAB-UPNP/README.md

 - Folders: Soundcard (or any other name).
 - Source URL: http://localhost:8090/stream/swyh.mp3.

+Note: In the "General Settings" tab, choose the "JUPnP (Java)" media server engine, which seems to work bette with the Caliber device.

 Obviously, this implies UMS and SWYH being installed on the same computer.

 Play some music (for instance, a Spotify playlist) on your computer.
 In the "Media" tab of the Caliber device, you should be able to